 Rock, crystal, or feather.

-If you have a rock, crystal or feather that is calling to you for this exercise, first place it in direct sunlight for a hour or longer to "clear" it of any residual energy.
+If you have a rock, crystal, or feather that is calling to you for this exercise, first place it in direct sunlight for an hour or longer to "clear" it of any residual energy.
 Then perform the above motions.
 "With this _____, I cleanse myself."
 When you finish, vigorously shake it off.
 You may want to place it back in sunlight to clear it again.

 Oil.